-The DGOJ recently launched a service addressed to all citizens in order for the operator to detect and communicate the attempt of activation of a user registration, when the identity data provided matches the data of an individual registered with this service.
+The DGOJ has launched a service addressed to all citizens in order for the operator to detect and communicate an attempt of activation of a user registration, when the identity data provided matches the data of an individual registered with this service.

-There is no specific anti-money laundering (AML) guidance relevant to the gambling sector available in Spain.
-Nothing has been published in this regard, either by the DGOJ or the Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offences (SEPBLAC).
+There is no specific AML guidance relevant to the gambling sector available in Spain.
+Nothing has been published in this regard, either, by the DGOJ or the Executive Service of the Commission for the Prevention of Money Laundering and Monetary Offences (SEPBLAC).

 Given that the central state has competence over AML regulation, the main applicable AML regulation is composed of Federal Law 10/2010, of April 28th, on the prevention of money laundering and terrorist financing, and Federal Royal Decree 304/2014, of May 5th, developing the regulation of the Spanish AML Act.

-The Spanish AML Act was amended to transpose the fourth AML EU Directive.
+The Spanish AML Act was amended to transpose the EU's Fourth AML Directive.
 The amendments to the AML Act were included in Royal Decree-Law 11/2018, of August 31st, that was published in the Spanish State Official Gazette on 4 September 2018.
-The main changes incorporated were related to the obliged subject including online operators in it, the application of due diligence measures for online operators, record-keeping and the representative before SEPBLAC.
+The main changes incorporated were related to the obliged subject including online operators, the application of due diligence measures for online operators, record-keeping and the representative before SEPBLAC.

 The main requirements and obligations are the following.

 Annual examination by an external expert of the operator’s manual for the prevention of money laundering.

 Contrary to what happens, for instance, in the UK, in Spain there is no specific regulatory or supervisory agency for advertising.